upman/gchat-themes/README.md

 ## Development
 Run `yarn dev`, output ends up in `dist` directory.
 Install this using the instructions above.
 There is a reload button on the extensions page that can be used when you make changes.

+## Contributing a new theme
+Create a file in the `themes` directory with all the values specified and create a pull request.
+Use `themes/slack.ts` or `themes/dark.ts` as examples.